 Last year, in 2019, I made the decision to start putting in some honest effort into sending my first 5.13b.
-I had tried a couple, including The Hood at Acephale, and a few others, but hadn’t really ever thought of myself of even capable of 5.13b up until this point.
-As I alluded to in my previous post “How to climb 5.13” i’ve always been very weak (in general), and especially weak compared to most people who climb the grades I do.
+I had tried a couple, including The Hood at Acephale, and a few others.
+However, I hadn’t really ever thought of myself of even capable of 5.13b up until this point.
+As I alluded to in my previous post “How to climb 5.13” i’ve always been very weak (in general.
+I am especially weak compared to most people who climb the grades I do.

 I did a lattice assessment at one point to see where I fell on the strength totem pole.
 To quote Tom Randall in a Skype coaching session after I told him I was only holding 120% of my body-weight for 7 seconds when I sent my first 5.13a… “Hmm, yes, that is actually rather abysmal isn’t it?”

-Over the next season or two from writing this post, I am looking forward to consolidating my “pyramid” with more routes in the 5.12+/5.13- range.
-However it can be tricky because the Bow Valley Climbing Season often only really lasts from mid-April until mid-September, or early October on good years.
-Between that and working full time, it can be hard to determine what to prioritize… projecting harder routes, or spending time on easier climbs to round out the pyramid.
+Over the next season or two from writing this post, I am looking forward to consolidating my “pyramid”.
+More routes in the 5.12+/5.13- range.
+However it can be tricky.
+The Bow Valley Climbing Season often only really lasts from mid-April until mid-September, or early October on good years.
+Between that and working full time, it can be hard to determine what to prioritize.
+Projecting harder routes, or spending time on easier climbs to round out the pyramid.

 2019/2020 for me was about the former… trying hard, and doing something truly hard for me.